peterhinch/micropython-lcd160cr-gui/README.md

  * `args` A list/tuple of arguments for above callback.
 Default `[]`.

 Methods:
+ * `greyed_out` Optional boolean argument `val` default `None`.
+If `None` returns the current 'greyed out' status of the control.
+Otherwise enables or disables it, showing it in its new state.
  * `value` Argument `val` default `None`.
 If the argument is provided which is a valid index into the list that entry becomes current and the callback is executed.
 Always returns the index of the currently active entry.